ducky955/priv/tools/overview.md

----
-title: "Tools Overview"
-description: "A curated list of open-source and paid tools to help you stay anonymous."
----

 Choosing the right tools is critical to maintaining online anonymity.
 Here, we categorize tools into two categories: **Open Source (FOSS)** and **Paid Services**.

 ## Tool Categories